chekwei4/airflow-amazon-products/README.md

 As you can see, only certain features will most likely be relevant to the ML pipeline in order to classify whether, or not, is a product review Positive / Negative - `reviewText`, `overall`.

-To analyse further, below is one of th positive product reviews we are working on:
+To analyse further, below is one of the positive product reviews we are working on:
 > Wonder my niece wears it every single day, yellow is her favorite color right now an this cute little tutu made he da.
 It is well built and we hope she gets lots of wear out of it.